 A fresh expression is a form of church for our changing culture, established primarily for the benefit of those who are not yet part of any church.
 These are forms of church which are:

 - Missional: birthed by the Spirit to reach people neglected or harmed by the church

 - Contextual: seek to serve the context in an appropriate form for the people in it

 - Formational: focused on making disciples

-- Creating disciples: disciples of Jesus Christ are being formed.
+- Cultivating disciples: disciples of Jesus Christ are being formed.
 This is not just playing church.

-- Communities of not-yet-Christians: these are gatherings with and for people who are not Christian yet.
+- Communities of non-Christians: these are gatherings with and for people who are not Christian.
 They are not just groups of already Christians hanging out in the community.

 - Contextually appropriate: this community has emerged organically from the context, it takes on the shape, patterns, and language of the people there.
-This is not planting our colonial “version of church” in foreign soils.
+This is not planting a colonial version of church in foreign soils.

 - Connected to the larger church: the fresh expression is tethered to the inherited church in some relational way.
 These are not little colonies isolated from or in opposition to the inherited church.

 Check back for the next post on the Fresh Expressions journey, sometimes called the six circles, to see how you can cultivate a Fresh Expression of Church in your context too… one step at a time!